|

 Foreign Language

-After completing Mr D Math ASL 1 for high school credit, we’ve shifted our focus to learning Japanese.
+After finishing Mr D Math ASL 1 for high school credit, we decided to switch gears and start learning Japanese this year.

 Electives